Bandeirainveste/bandeirainveste.github.io/index.md

-Before moving into blockchain research management, I worked on a clinical trial team in [Brad Manor's lab](https://www.marcusinstituteforaging.org/who-we-are/profiles/brad-manor-phd) at the Hinda and Arthur Marcus Institute for Aging Research, using transcranial direct current stimulation (tDCS) in trials for longevity and the treatment of neurodegenerative illness.
+Before moving into blockchain research management, I worked on a clinical trial team in [Brad Manor's lab](https://www.marcusinstituteforaging.org/who-we-are/profiles/brad-manor-phd) at the Marcus Institute for Aging Research, using transcranial direct current stimulation (tDCS) in trials for longevity and the treatment of neurodegenerative illness.